ropensci/nasapower/cran-comments.md

-# nasapower v4.0.10
+# nasapower 4.0.11

-This is a new patch release to update the CITATION file to meet CRAN guidelines.

-## Test environments
-* local macOS, Platform: aarch64-apple-darwin20 (64-bit), R 4.2.2
-* local macOS, Platform: aarch64-apple-darwin20 (64-bit), (R 4.3.0)
-* R Under development (unstable) (2023-02-24 r83902 ucrt)

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-This is a new patch release
+* This is a new patch release.

 ## revdepcheck results

 We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+    We saw 0 new problems
- * We failed to check 0 packages
+    We failed to check 0 packages